jkal90/Team16_Capstone/README.md

 ### Main Activity

+This is the screen of the app when lauched.
+Each of the icons and the text below them serve as buttons that redirect to other pages.

 ### Database Tool

+This class is responsible for all internet-based activities in the app.
+It contains methods for writing to the various database tables and verifying the legitimacy of the user.
+Anytime responses are detected from the other question pages in the app, a DatabaseTool will be created and the appropriate write method is called.
+The methods generate the correct HTTP link to store the data and then performs the HTTP request.
+The tool is constructed around the preferences of the user, since instances of the class need to know the user_id and birthday of the user to verify whether the user is legitimate.

 ### Help Activity

+This class represents the screen that is visible after selecting the "help" icon on the home screen.
+There are buttons on the screen that direct to other videos

 ### My Info Activity

+This class represents the screen that is visible after selecting the "my info" icon on the home screen.
+This page will show the user his or her unique id number, and have a button to enter a new id number, if his or her current one is incorrect.

 ### Bedtime Questions Activity

+This class holds the questions that the user must complete before going to sleep at night.
+Upon clicking submit, the class will create a DatabaseTool and store the responses in the database.

 ### Nap Questions Activity

+This class holds the questions that the user must complete regarding his or her naps.
+Upon clicking submit, the class will create a DatabaseTool and store the responses in the database.

 ### Wake Up Questions Activity

+This class holds the questions that the user must complete upon waking up in the morning.
+Upon clicking submit, the class will create a DatabaseTool and store the responses in the database.

 ### Notification Receiver

+This class creates the notification that shows on the user's device at the time specified by the user.

 ### ReEnter Activity

+This class contains the screen that informs users that they must re-enter their id and birthday, as the current entry is invalid.

 ### Reminder Activity